 Mary Elizabeth Luka

-Devin Beauregard is a doctor of Public Administration, policy analyst and cultural policy researcher.
+Devin Beauregard is a policy analyst and cultural policy researcher.
 He is an affiliate researcher at the Centre on Governance at the University of Ottawa.

-Jonathan Paquette is an associate professor at the University of Ottawa’s School of Political Studies.
-He is Director of the cultural policy research network at the Centre of Governance at the University of Ottawa.
-Since 2014, Jonathan has served as the Executive Editor of the Journal of Arts Management Law and Society.
+Jonathan Paquette is a full professor at the University of Ottawa’s School of Political Studies.
+He is director of the cultural policy research network at the Centre on Governance at the University of Ottawa.
+Since 2014, Jonathan has served as the executive editor of the Journal of Arts Management, Law, and Society.